snripa/parking-lot/README.md

  As the car leaves, the driver should be charged with amount according to the time spent at the slot.

  Pricing policy is flexible and can be defined by parking owner.
- Default model is - charge according to hourly rate and hours spent in parking.
-The first hour is not free.
+ Default model is SIMPLE - charge according to hourly rate and hours spent in parking.
+The first hour is free.

  # Building and running the application.